 Now, time to go paint these elaborate birds and bring color to the isolation.
 Here’s what you’ll need…

 Watercolor paper: You can use whatever watercolor paper you have at home, but if you’re interested in really focusing your watercolor skills in the upcoming weeks of isolation, I recommend ordering some Winsor & Newton Professional Watercolor Blocks.
 I always order the 7” x 10” Cold Press option for smaller paintings.
+This particular paper has a slight texture, but I consider it to be smooth in comparison to handmade and more textured cold press options.
 For most tutorials, I will be using this size.
 Link: https://www.dickblick.com/products/winsor-and-newton-professional-watercolor-blocks/

 Paints: Inktense Paint Pan Travel Set: Again, you can use whatever watercolors you have at home, but this compact set of Inktense products is fantastic for travel and nature journaling.
 It will last you a very long time.
 I recently brought these to India with me, and they were a game changer because you don’t need a cup of water since the travel set comes with a waterbrush (see video for explanation).
 This kit is wonderful for artists of all ages and the colors are incredibly vibrant.
 Link: https://www.dickblick.com/items/01680-1019/

 A towel of some sort (I chose to use a small washcloth since those paper products are in high demand right now!)

 In the comments, post your favorite peacock fact and share your painting with me on Instagram!